 Off-roading is obviously completely different from driving along the highway, so soft suspensions, high ground clearance and low-pressure tyres are all well worth thinking about.
 Power steering makes a welcome addition, as does an automatic transmission.
 If you plan on hauling a trailer, check for a tow hitch, and depending on how much snow you expect in winter.
 If snow-chains just won’t do, can tracks be fitted, instead?
 While these reduce maneuverability, even the deepest drift won’t stop you getting out to fetch logs, or checking traplines.

 It’s also a good idea to look at the laws on ATVs for your state – okay, we all know in a TEOTWAWKI scenario, authority may well break down, but at the time of writing, laws exist to be obeyed.
-So, do you need a licence?
+So, do you need a license?
 What about a helmet?
 Are under 16s permitted to drive an ATV?

 After putting the available models through their paces, this is our top ATV

 This is an exceptionally reliable machine.
 Designed with the ability to carry a passenger, it has built in weather protection in the form of a roof.
 It also includes a winch, and a tow hitch.
-Automatic transmission, 471cc horsepower, and a powerful 4-stroke engine make this an infinitely versatile vehicle, with plenty of grunt to get you out of the worst of sticky messes.
+Automatic transmission, 352cc horsepower, and a powerful 4-stroke engine make this an infinitely versatile vehicle, with plenty of grunt to get you out of the worst of sticky messes.
 With a maximum speed of 45 mph, a 7gal fuel tank, and an almost 10” of ground clearance, this is looking great so far.

 We had great fun testing this baby.
 Thanks to power steering and the automatic shift, maneuverability is awesome, and it coped really well taking on the ditches, large ponds, and hilly ground that made up our testing arena.
 Even at speed, it was very responsive, whilst offering a smooth and stable ride.
 It easily beat its nearest rival in the coffee challenge, with minimal liquid being lost to spillage over the ditch, rabbit warren and molehill sections.
 It started first time, every time, even after the mud and water test.
 This is the ATV we’d rely on in an emergency situation.

-With a multitude of great features, it’s a real shame that it doesn’t include a windshield.
+With a multitude of great features, it’s a real shame that it doesn’t include a full windshield.
 We did buy one as a separate component from Massimo, however, so this wasn’t an issue for long.